Papua New Guinea: its environment and sustainability

 A brief guide to Papua New Guinea’s environment and sustainability practices.

-New Guinea has the third-largest rainforest in the world, behind the Amazon and the Congo.
+The island of New Guinea is home to the third-largest rainforest in the world, behind the Amazon and Congo.

 PNG has extremely high biodiversity, according to Cool Earth, a charity that is dedicated to saving rainforests.
 It says the total number of different plants and animals in PNG is not accurately known but almost certainly exceeds 200,000 species.

-The species include PNG’s national emblem, the bird of paradise, as well as the Queen Alexandra’s birdwing butterfly, which is the world’s largest butterfly with a wingspan more than 25 centimetres.
-There are estimates that the country has 3000 varieties of orchids.
+These include numerous types of birds-of-paradise (kumul in Tok Pisin) for which the island of New Guinea is known, as well as the Queen Alexandra’s birdwing butterfly, which is the world’s largest butterfly with a wingspan more than 25 centimetres.
+There are estimates that the country has 3,000 varieties of orchids.

 Environmental degradation, habitat loss and mining pollution are the primary environmental challenges for PNG.
 Exploitation of forestry resources, and the clearing of land for agricultural development has led to the loss of forest cover and the species that live within it, according to the Lowy Institute.